 Processes and Guidelines

-The University will respond to violations of the Code of Community Conduct through a variety of pathways, informally and/or formally, with the goal of educating all parties involved.
+The University will respond to violations of the Code through a variety of pathways, informally and/or formally, with the goal of educating all parties involved.
 Resolutions, as well as appeal processes, are administrative functions internal to the University.
 Students may also face external, criminal/civil proceedings for violations of federal/state laws and/or city ordinances.
 Proceedings under the Code of Community Conduct may be carried out prior to, simultaneously with, or following criminal/civil proceedings.

 After receiving a report, a University official may decide to schedule a meeting with the respondent student to discuss the alleged violation(s).
 At the meeting, the official will